wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Subscribe menu.
 Services are constantly added/updated.

 == Changelog ==

+= .9.8.1 =
+* SSL - HTTPS support
+* Fixed a potential semantic HTML validation issue when used as a WordPress widget

 = .9.8 =
 * Important note: If you are using the AddToAny Share plugin, be sure to update that plugin to version 9.9.5+